-A candle is left in recognition of those who died in each World War and in other conflicts and in remembrance of those individuals at Home who showed their own courage and love to continue in everyday life.
+A candle is left standing by the church war memorial, in recognition of those who died in each World War and in other conflicts and in remembrance of those individuals at Home who showed their own courage and love to continue in everyday life.
 The light is a sign of hope for each future day.